 UHPLC at Pittcon 2019

-An Pittcon 2019, UHPLC and temperature control is a topic of major interest.
+An Pittcon 2019, UHPLC and temperature control was a topic of major interest.
 There has also been increased interest in using temperature gradients in LC separations, but these need to be very well controlled using thermal management and thermal sensors.
-The Waters symposium this year will examine the origins of UHPLC and the advances in LC instrumentation over the past twenty years with input from experts such as Jorgenson, Bouvier, Barber and Carr.
+The Waters symposium at Pittcon 2020 examined the origins of UHPLC and the advances in LC instrumentation over the past twenty years with input from experts such as Jorgenson, Bouvier, Barber and Carr.

-Part of the symposium will examine viscous frictional heating and how to promote efficient heat dissipation and also the trade-off between heating mobile phase and temperature controlling the column.
-There will also be input on UHPLC column development, the development of ultra-stable stationary phases for 2D-UHPLC and finally an insight into how the pharmaceutical industry has adopted UHPLC in pharmaceutical R&D to save time and provide economy in solvent use to support environmental concerns.
+Part of the symposium examined viscous frictional heating and how to promote efficient heat dissipation and also the trade-off between heating mobile phase and temperature controlling the column.
+There was also input on UHPLC column development, the development of ultra-stable stationary phases for 2D-UHPLC and finally an insight into how the pharmaceutical industry has adopted UHPLC in pharmaceutical R&D to save time and provide economy in solvent use to support environmental concerns.

 Effective Temperature Control

-Pittcon 2019 will also play host to PolyScience who are experts in the field of heat, cooling and temperature control for laboratory analysis equipment.
-PolyScience will be able to advise how using their new DuraChill and 6000 series recirculating chillers provides temperature control for chromatography columns.
+Pittcon 2019 played host to PolyScience who are experts in the field of heat, cooling and temperature control for laboratory analysis equipment.
+PolyScience were able to advise how using their new DuraChill and 6000 series recirculating chillers provides temperature control for chromatography columns.

 The new DuraChill Chillers and 6000 series recirculating chillers are designed to achieve high heat removal in demanding environments.
 These systems can provide robust and reliable temperature control for closed, external systems such as chromatography columns or even medical diagnostic equipment.
 The chillers are also versatile and suitable for most applications with a number of helpful options and accessories.

-At the Pittcon 2019 Expo (March 17 - 21, Pennsylvania Convention Center) PolyScience experts will be available at Booth #2951 to provide advice and demonstrations of their range of thermal control equipment.
+At the Pittcon 2019 Expo (March 17 - 21, Pennsylvania Convention Center) PolyScience experts were available at Booth #2951 to provide advice and demonstrations of their range of thermal control equipment.